 This co-authored book, in Italian, explores domestic space, player experience, and the fan culture of The Sims

 Flanagan, M. “Critical Play and Responsible Design.”
 The Routledge Companion to Media Studies and Digital Humanities.
 Ed.
 Jentery Sayers.
-(Forthcoming Routledge 2016)
+(Routledge 2016).

 Flanagan, Mary.
 “An Alternate History of Wargaming.”
 Zones of Control.
 Pat Harrigan and Matthew Kirschenbaum, eds.
-(Forthcoming, MIT Press 2016).
+(MIT Press 2016).

 Flanagan, Mary.
 “Games as a Medium.”
 Debugging Game History: A Critical Lexicon.
 Eds.
 Raiforn Guins and Henry Lowood.
-(Forthcoming, MIT Press 2016).
+(MIT Press 2016).

 Flanagan, Mary.
 “Game Art.”
 Debugging Game History: A Critical Lexicon.
 Eds.
 Raiforn Guins and Henry Lowood.
-(Forthcoming, MIT Press 2016).
+(MIT Press 2016).

 Flanagan, Mary.
 “Critical Play: The Productive Paradox.”
-Blackwell Companion to Digital Art.
-New York: Blackwell, 2015 (In Press).
+Blackwell Companion to Digital Art, ed.
+Christiane Paul (Blackwell/Wiley, 2016).

 Flanagan, Mary.
 “The Ludification of Culture & Playful Aesthetics.”
 Gameful World, Ed.
 S. Walz and Sebastian Deterding.
 Cambridge: MIT Press, 2015.

 Kaufman, G., Flanagan, M. “A Psychologically “Embedded” Approach to Designing Games for Prosocial Causes.”
 Accepted, Cyberpsychology: Journal of Psychosocial Research on Cyberspace, Special Issue on Videogames.
-(Expected in October 2015).
+(2015).